rgross-utexas/dsc-395t-rl-final-project/projects/rl-an-intro/README.md

 ```

-State value prediction from using a equiprobable random policy:
+State value prediction using an equiprobable random policy:

 ```
 [  0.         -13.99893866 -19.99842728 -21.99824003